Definability patterns and their symmetries

 \ssec{Logical complexity} \lbl{complexity} Assume $\CL$ is countable.
 What is the logical complexity of the above construction; for instance of determining, given $\CT$, whether $\Aut(\U)=1$?
 We have $\Aut(\U) \neq (1)$ iff there exist conjugate but distinct elements in $\U$; this is iff there exists a maximal pp type $p(x,y)$ with (a) equal restrictions to $x,y$, and (b) $p(x,y)$ guaranteeing distinctness of $x,y$.
 Now (b) holds iff for some pp $\theta(x,y)$ in $p$, $\CT \models \neg (\exists x) \theta(x,x)$.
 On the other hand, (a) holds iff for all $\phi(x)$, and $\phi'$ orthogonal to $\phi$, $p(x,y)$ contains a formula orthogonal to $\phi(x) \& \phi'(y)$.
 This is (at worst) an analytic ($\Sigma^1_1$) condition on $\CT$.

 Likewise for existence of a homomorphism into a fixed finite group or compact Lie group; also for $\Aut(\U_h)$.

 It is also worth nothing that if $\Aut(\U)=1$, then $\U$ admits a Borel structure.
-The natural map taking an element of the core to a maximal pattern type is in this case 1-1, and the image of $\U$, as well as of the relations $\R_t$
+The natural map taking an element of the core to a pattern type is in this case 1-1, and the image of $\U$, as well as of the relations $\R_t$, is Borel.

 \ssec{Imaginary quotients} Assume $\U$ admits $\bigwedge,\exists$-elimination, in the sense that a conjunction of finitely many atomic formulas is atomic, and a pp relation is also atomic.
 This can be achieved by an appropriate Morleyzation, see \secref{morleyzation}.